South Africa Horse Riding & Volunteer Experience

 - Go on an incredible three-day panoramic excursion and enjoy a visit to an elephant sanctuary and full day's safari in Kruger National Park

 Become a more proficient and well-rounded rider with a horse riding experience like no other.
-Spending between two and six weeks living and working in the grounds of a beautiful country estate in the South African Highlands, you'll get hands-on training from the experts and spend the majority of your time in the saddle.
+Spending between two and four weeks living and working in the grounds of a beautiful country estate in the South African Highlands, you'll get hands-on training from the experts and spend the majority of your time in the saddle.
 While you'll have a number of daily duties to carry out, the emphasis on this programme is fun, so you'll get to try out an abundance of activities, from riding the trails and improving your show jumping techniques, to abseiling, zip-lining, and fly-fishing.
 You'll get to visit the local community and help with educational initiatives, help out on the estate, and even go on a brilliant three-day panoramic excursion that includes a full day's safari in Kruger National Park and a visit to an elephant sanctuary!

 Interested and want to find out more?
 Download more trip information and detailed itinerary HERE!